 • To recreate the endemic and indigenous forest.

-• To protect the rare biotype of the limestone region, including the caves, which
+• To protect the rare biotype of the limestone region, including the caves,

 are rich in sub-fossils of the extinct original fauna.